OpenEnergyPlatform/ontology/CONTRIBUTING.md

     C) If updating a definition in the ontology, ask at least two persons to review

-    D) If your PR does not modify the ontology, only one reviewer is enough
+    D) If your PR does not modify the ontology, one reviewer is enough

     When more than one reviewer is requested, please try to combine modelling and ontology expertise in your choice of reviewers. (see the section "Teams tag" of the [README](https://github.com/OpenEnergyPlatform/ontology/blob/dev/README.md) for more information about who is expert of what)